Financial Reporters Missed the Role of Neoliberal Bias in Market Volatility Reporting

 Greenspan and wife, Andrea Mitchell

-The stock market’s recent spike in extreme volatility produced reams of good explanations about its fundamental and technical causes, but it failed to address the permanent fundamental conflict that underlies the volatility: the possible shift in political-economic power between and the deep-rooted conflict between business and labor, Wall Street and Main Street.
+The stock market’s recent spike in extreme volatility produced good explanations about its fundamental and technical causes.
+Still, it failed to address the permanent, fundamental conflict that underlies the volatility: the possible shift in political-economic power between and the deep-rooted conflict between business and labor, Wall Street and Main Street.

-The best reasons for the market’s price gyrations stem from the impact of higher inflation due to rising interest rates and what this could mean for future corporate earnings, bond yields and worker’s wages.
+The best reasons for the market’s price gyrations stem from higher inflation due to rising interest rates and what this could mean for future corporate earnings, bond yields, and workers’ wages.

-There are two key elements to this conflict: One is the fundamental macro-economic balancing act between the Federal Reserve’s monetary policy of balancing inflation versus promoting job growth.
-At the workplace level, the newly-enacted tax laws give corporations more flexible spending options, including the pressure to raise wages and remain competitive in a tight labor market.
+There are two key elements to this conflict: One is the fundamental macroeconomic balancing act between the Federal Reserve’s monetary policy of balancing inflation and promoting job growth.
+At the workplace level, the newly enacted tax laws give corporations more flexible spending options, including the pressure to raise wages and remain competitive in a tight labor market.

-The Fed’s long-stated argument is that any hint of higher inflation is detrimental to the capital markets.
+The Fed argues that any hint of higher inflation harms the capital markets.
 Similarly, their premise is that wage gains contribute to higher inflation, so the Fed, especially under Alan Greenspan, consistently opted to contain inflation at the expense of any policies that would raise raises.

 Greenspan and wife, Andrea Mitchell